 Averages for Bangkok in January

-At the start of the month there is New Year Festival, which is celebrated with parties and fireworks across the city, and there is a strong Western influence in the festivities.
+At the start of the month there is New Year Festival, which is celebrated with loud parties and fireworks across the city, and there is a strong Western influence in the festivities.
 Nearer the end of the month is the Don Chedi Memorial Fair, which takes place in Suphanburi, directly north of Bangkok, and features local exhibitions and entertainment.
-There is also the Chinese New Year Festival in January/February, where visitors can enjoy oriental festivities including dragon parades, Chinese food and costumed dancers.
+There is also the Chinese New Year Festival in January/February, where visitors can enjoy oriental festivities, including dragon parades, Chinese food and costumed dancers.